microchip-pic-avr-examples/dspic33ck-power-dac-slope-compensation/README.md

 - - -

 ## Summary
-Learning how to use the DAC and High Resolution PWM  Module of dsPIC33C MP devices, Lab 10:
+Learning how to use the DAC of dsPIC33C MP devices, Lab 10:
-Code example for dsPIC33CK and dsPIC33CH devices showing a basic configuration of the DAC and High Resolution PWM module generating a slope compesation ramp waveform
+Code example for dsPIC33CK and dsPIC33CH devices showing a basic configuration of the DAC generating a slope compesation ramp waveform

 - - -